 To scald the flour, simply pour over very hot water (if you’ve boiled the water leave for 5 minutes before using) using the same amount of water as flour and mix well (eg for 200 gr flour, you’d add 200 ml water).
 When it is completely cool you can add it to the rest of the dough.
 I always autolyse my dough, whether it is yeast based or sourdough.
 I add the cooled scalded mixture when I autolyse.
 Depending on the flour used, some goes lumpier than others so you might need to break it up into pieces as you add it.

 Once you’ve scalded your flour, you now need to think about how much water you’ll add to the remaining flour.
 After experimentation, I find that adjusting the hydration of the remaining dough by half the amount of water added to your scalded flour works really well.
 For example

 - Total flour weight 800 gr (a mix of 80% white (640 gr) and 20% barley flour (160gr)

 - The hydration for 800 gr dough is 70% = 560 ml

 - 160 gr of the barley flour is scalded by adding 160 ml hot water and is mixed well.
-Rather than take away all the 160 ml of liquid, I take away half the amount of water used to scald (80 ml).
+Rather than reduce 560 ml by the 160 ml used for the barley flour.
+I take away half the amount of water used to scald (80 ml).